-2.1 Classification of the substance or mixture

-GHS Classification in accordance with 29 CFR 1910 (OSHA HCS)

-Skin corrosion (Category 1B), H314 Serious eye damage (Category 1), H318

-For the full text of the H-Statements mentioned in this Section, see Section 16.

-2.2 GHS Label elements, including precautionary statements
+2.1 Classification of the substance or mixture GHS Classification in accordance with 29 CFR 1910 (OSHA HCS) Skin corrosion (Category 1B), H314 Serious eye damage (Category 1), H318 For the full text of the H-Statements mentioned in this Section, see Section 16.
+2.2 GHS Label elements, including precautionary statements Pictogram

-Pictogram

-Signal word Danger
+Signal Word

-Hazard statement(s)

-H314 Causes severe skin burns and eye damage.

-Precautionary statement(s) P260 Do not breathe dusts or mists.
-P264 Wash skin thoroughly after handling.
-P280 Wear protective gloves/ protective clothing/ eye protection/ face protection.
-P301 + P330 + P331 IF SWALLOWED: Rinse mouth.
+Causes severe skin burns and eye damage.
+Do not breathe dust.
+Wash skin thoroughly after handling.
+Wear protective gloves/ protective clothing/ eye protection/ face protection.
+IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
-P303 + P361 + P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water/ shower.
-P304 + P340 + P310 IF INHALED: Remove person to fresh air and keep comfortable for breathing.
+IF INHALED: Remove person to fresh air and keep comfortable for breathing.
 Immediately call a POISON CENTER/ doctor.
-P305 + P351 + P338 + IF IN EYES: Rinse cautiously with water for several minutes.
-P310 Remove contact lenses, if present and easy to do.
+IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Immediately call a POISON CENTER/ doctor.
-P363 Wash contaminated clothing before reuse.
-P405 Store locked up.
-P501 Dispose of contents/ container to an approved waste disposal plant.
+Wash contaminated clothing before reuse.
+Store locked up.
+Dispose of contents/ container to an approved waste disposal plant.